HaydenDekker/website-imager-scheduler/README.md

 User needs to connect display devices.

 - (Complete) API - Can create a device
-- API REST Adapter - Can delete a device
+- (Complete) API REST Adapter - Can delete a device
 - (Complete) Database Adapter - Persists devices

 ## Flow Use Case / Assign a device an AppFlow